iann0036/tf-cfn-provider/docs/providers/openstack/VpnaasSiteConnectionV2.md

 `PeerCidrs` - (Optional) Unique list of valid peer private CIDRs in the form < net_address > / < prefix > .

-`Dpd` - (Optional) A dictionary with dead peer detection (DPD) protocol controls. - `action` - (Optional) The dead peer detection (DPD) action.
+`Dpd` - (Optional) A dictionary with dead peer detection (DPD) protocol controls. - `Action` - (Optional) The dead peer detection (DPD) action.
 A valid value is clear, hold, restart, disabled, or restart-by-peer.
 Default value is hold.

+`Action` - (Optional) The dead peer detection (DPD) action.
+A valid value is clear, hold, restart, disabled, or restart-by-peer.
+Default value is hold.

+`Timeout` - (Optional) The dead peer detection (DPD) timeout in seconds.
+A valid value is a positive integer that is greater than the DPD interval value.
+Default is 120.

+`Interval` - (Optional) The dead peer detection (DPD) interval, in seconds.
+A valid value is a positive integer.
+Default is 30.

 `Mtu` -  (Optional) The maximum transmission unit (MTU) value to address fragmentation.
 Minimum value is 68 for IPv4, and 1280 for IPv6.